RahulRoy-rsp/Kafka_On_Docker/Use_Case_4/README.md

 This folder showcases how you implement automatic table creation in the destination database, plus schema evolution when processing the data across the source and destination table.

 ### Key configuration Options

-    - auto.create: true
+ - **auto.create: true**
     - In the sink connector configuration, this setting ensures that if the destination table does not exist in the database, the connector will automatically create it when it starts.
     - This eliminates the need for manual table creation and ensures seamless integration between the source and destination.

-    - auto.evolve: true
+ - **auto.evolve: true**
-        - This setting allows the sink connector to automatically adapt to schema changes in the source table.
+    - This setting allows the sink connector to automatically adapt to schema changes from the source table.
     - If columns are added, removed, or modified in the source, these changes will be automatically reflected in the destination table.
     - It ensures that the destination table's schema remains in sync with the source without requiring manual intervention.

 ### Flow (Bulk Transfer):

-**Source Data (MySql) ---> Kafka Topic ---> Destination Data (MySql)** Any change of schema in the source database table will automatically gets affected in the destination database table.
+**Source Data (MySql) ---> Kafka Topic ---> Destination Data (MySql)**

+- Any change of schema in the source database table will automatically gets affected in the destination database table.

 ### Steps to follow: